-To renew your CPCS Competant Operator Card, you must meet the following requirements: Pass the relevant CITB Health, safety and environment test Pass the CPCS Renewal Test for each category or group of categories held Demonstrate on-going practical operating experience through a choice of routes: Logbook On-Site Assessment CPCS Practical Test SVQ or NVQ Hold a valid Competent Operator Card.
+To renew your CPCS Competant Operator Card, you must meet the following requirements: Pass the relevant CITB Health, safety and environment test Pass the CPCS Renewal Test for each category or group of categories held Demonstrate on-going practical operating experience through a choice of routes: Logbook On-Site Assessment, CPCS Practical Test, SVQ or NVQ to hold a valid CPCS Competent Operator Card.

 Construction Plant Competence Scheme (CPCS) – a card scheme to prove the skills of plant operators.
 CPCS is the largest and most highly recognised card scheme for the plant industry.
 It helps to prove workers’ operating skills and health and safety awareness.

 The HS&E test is made up of 50 questions covering five core knowledge areas:

 - Legal and Management

 - General Safety

 - High risk activities

 Candidates have 45 minutes to answer the 50 questions, to pass you will need 45/50.
 This will confirm the candidate’s understanding of Health, Safety and Environmental issues, and how to behave safely on-site.